3dcitydb/3dcitydb-docs/source/impexp/preferences/index.rst

 -----------

-In addition to the settings on the Import, Export, KML/COLLADA/glTF Export and Database tabs of the operations window, more preferences affecting the separate operations of the Importer/Exporter are available on the Preferences tab shown below.
+In addition to the settings on the Import, Export, KML/COLLADA/glTF Export and Database tabs, more preferences affecting the separate operations of the Importer/Exporter are available on the Preferences tab shown below.

 .. figure:: /media/preferences_main_gui.png
    :name: pic_preferences_main_gui